 (C) Biological Database Protection in India

 Section 13 of the copyright act 1957, provides the categories of work in which the copyright subsists which includes original literary work.
-The author of a work is the first owner of copyright in the work.
-However, in case of employer-employee if a work is made in course of employment under a contract of service or apprenticeship, the employer shall be the first owner of the copyright in the above of any contract to the contrary.
+The author of a work is the first owner of the copyright in the work.
+However, in case of employer-employee, if a work is made in course of employment under a contract of service or apprenticeship, the employer shall be the first owner of the copyright in the above of any contract to the contrary.
 The computer software is granted protection as a copyright in India unless it leads to a technical effect and is not a computer program per se.
 The Copyright Act protects the author’s economic and moral rights in the copyrighted work as stated in section 14 and 57 respectively.
-Even though the TRIPS Agreement does not specifically protect the moral rights, but the same are protected under the Copyright Act, 1957.
+Even though the TRIPS Agreement does not specifically protect the moral rights, but the same is protected under the Copyright Act, 1957.

-Section 51 of the Copyright Act, 1957 of India defines infringement of copyright and states that a person infringes copyright of another if he/she although not authorized to do so, commits any act which only the copyright holder has exclusive rights to do.
+Section 51 of the Copyright Act, 1957 of India defines infringement of copyright and states that a person infringes the copyright of another if he/she although not authorized to do so, commits any act which only the copyright holder has exclusive rights to do.
 Civil remedies to copyright infringements are provided in chapter XII of Copyright Act, 1957, granting injunction and damages for copyright infringement and criminal liability provisions are provided in chapter XII of the Act, 1957 wherein abetment of infringement is also unlawful and punishable with imprisonment of up to three years and a fine up to Rs.
 2 Lacs.

-The difference between USA and EU strategy of biological database protection is that EU gives much emphasis over the economic aspect for database creation while USA gives primacy over “originality and creativity” in the material.
+The difference between USA and EU strategy of biological database protection is that EU gives much emphasis over the economic aspect for database creation while the USA gives primacy over “originality and creativity” in the material.
 On the other hand, similarity lies in the fact that both provide copyright protection to the databases.
-Indian copyright law has tried to strike a balance by ensuring originality along with economic aspect of the author.
+Indian copyright law has tried to strike a balance by ensuring originality along with the economic aspect of the author.

 (a) Patent and Biological Databases Protection

 Patent protection for DNA, RNA and Protein Sequence extends only to biological and physical compositions and not to the abstract biological sequence information that describes the composition.
 Therefore, a patentee could only prevent from using the composition itself and not the information within the molecule.
-It was held by Supreme Court of the United States in Diamond vs. Diehr (1981), that to qualify as patentable subject matter the biological sequence has to be categorized as process, machine or apparatus.
+It was held by the Supreme Court of the United States in Diamond vs. Diehr (1981), that to qualify as the patentable subject matter the biological sequence has to be categorized as a process, machine or apparatus.
 An idea itself is not patentable and neither the principle in the abstract.

-In State Street bank & Trust Co. v.
+In State Street Bank & Trust Co. v.
 Signature Financial Group, Inc. case (1998), it was held by US Court of Appeals for Federal Circuit that even if information per se is not patentable as a tangible product, a process of producing the information may be patentable.
 Secondly, patent protection would extend only to the process for creating the database and not the database itself.
 It would limit the value of the patent because a competitor wanting to infringe the patented product can simply make the product in a non-infringing way.

-(b) Trade mark/Trade Secret Laws and Biological Database Protection
+(b) Trademark/Trade Secret Laws and Biological Database Protection

 The database developer can get protection from the copyright law and can prevent the third parties, from copying, accessing contents, by using contract law.
-For the non – original database, the contract law is the only mode of protection where database developer can prevent breach of faith and infringement.
+For the non–original database, the contract law is the only mode of protection where database developer can prevent the breach of faith and infringement.
 Presently, two types of contracts are available for the protection of databases namely Shrink-wrap and Click-wrap/Web-wrap/Browse-wrap contracts.
 Shrink-wrap license is used for the databases in compact discs (CDs) and the license is put down in writing during the packaging.
 Once user uses the products, he/she agrees to all the terms and conditions of the product.
 Click-wrap/Web-wrap/Browse-wrap licenses are meant for the internet users.
 When the buyers want to access the content in the database, they should enter “agree” online which means that they have agreed to the contract.

-Biological databases play a great role in present era of globalization.
-These databases are linked with information and communication technology across globe and can be accessed, shared and used for development and promotion of science.
+Biological databases play a great role in the present era of globalization.
+These databases are linked with information and communication technology across the globe and can be accessed, shared and used for development and promotion of science.
 In this regard, appropriate protection to database and knowledge to persons associated with this domain is very pertinent.
 In the next issue under this section, other aspects of Bioinformatics and IPR will be taken up and discussed in details.